top of page

 • An inexpensive pencil, lightweight with a smooth, standard-sized barrel.

-• Has less pigment than the other brands, so more layers are required to achieve smooth coverage.
+• It has less pigment than other brands, so more layers are required to achieve smooth coverage.

-• Since these are considered student-grade, I expect that the colors will fade with time.
+• Since these are considered student-grade, I expect the colors to fade over time.

 • Overall, I was pleased with the result considering the price of the product.